sunnybak/ai-eval/README.md

 3. **usefulness**

-no one has simple utilities like concurrency, trajectory test cases, or rate limiting. everyone assumes the evaluators & apps are deterministic, & single data points are good enough.
-But in reality, you will need statistical analysis to make any claims
+no one has simple utilities like concurrency, trajectory test cases, or rate limiting. everyone assumes the evaluators & apps are deterministic, & single data points are good enough. in reality, you will need statistical analysis to make any claims

 ## how to use ai-eval?